 If you’re looking for a simple craft project to use up some wool fibres, keep a child occupied, or create something unique to decorate your own space, making felt balls is a quick and easy way to achieve all of that at once.
-To start, you need:

 - Felting wool (synthetic fibres like polyester yarn won’t felt; the wool should contain 50% or more animal fibres)

 It’s really that simple to make felt balls, which means it’s easy to set up, easy to clean up, and a good fast project for a rainy day.

 If you are time poor and need to get lots of felt balls made, you can purchase these felt balls from us at very competitive price.